NativeScript/docs-v7/docs/ui/professional-ui-components/ng-Chart/Labels/labels.md

 page_title: Chart Labels Overview | Progress NativeScript UI Documentation
 description: This article is a short description and summary of Charts labels features.
 slug: chart-labels-angular
-tags: radchart, label, labels, chart, angular
+tags: radchart, label, labels, chart, angular, nativescript, professional, ui
 position: 1
 publish: true
 ---

-# Chart: Labels
+# RadChart Labels

 In this article, you will learn to use the labels in **Telerik Chart for NativeScript**: how to use the labels for the series and for the axes and how to customize them.